 Free printable Christmas cookie gift labels via Frog Prince Paperie

-It’s always a good time to bake a fresh batch of cookies or homemade brownies and deliver them to your local fire or police station, as a way of saying thank you.
-Or keep the oven off and even make no-bake cookies with a holiday theme, it’s all good!
+It’s always a good time to bake a fresh batch of cookies or homemade brownies and deliver them to your local first responders as a way of saying thank you.
+We know our fire stations are always thankful!
+Or keep the oven off and even make no-bake cookies with a holiday theme, it’s all good.

-Ask the kids to include a handwritten note or drawing for your first responders as well — and here are some great ideas for how to package cookies to make them more gifty.
+Ask the kids to include a handwritten note or drawing as well — and here are some great ideas for how to package cookies to make them more gifty.

 6. Help a neighbor out

-But there are lots of ways to do nice things for neighbors, whether you’re delivering unexpected treats for no reason, or fixing that mailbox hinge for them that’s been broken for a year.
+But there are lots of ways to do nice things for neighbors, whether you’re delivering unexpected treats or a homemade casserole for no reason, or fixing that mailbox hinge for them that’s been broken for a year.